 An Irish Times Judges’ Special Award Winner, the repertoire includes everything from classic one-act plays based on the works of Oscar Wilde, George Bernard Shaw, and Sean O’Casey, as well as newer material.

-Tickets to both shows are between €12 and €15 per person and can be booked online.
+Tickets for the above shows are between €10 and €15 each and can be booked online.

 While there, they can also marvel at the architecture of this great Dublin landmark, including the beautiful Harry Clarke stained-glass windows.